 If you choose an in-person program, consider commute time and travel costs when selecting a specific school.
 Paying a few hundred dollars less for a program might not be worth a longer commute.

-8) If an Externship is Included
+8) Help Finding an Externship

 Pharmacy technician externships are opportunities to practice the skills you learn in a real-life setting.
 It is especially important for online programs to include an externship.
 Good online programs will help you find a pharmacy near you and help you get in touch with a working pharmacy technician to work with.